MuongKimhong/server_deployment_instruction/README.md

 Make sure to have all domain names that being used down below pointed to corresponding server

+### DNS notes
+In domain registra site make sure to point domain name to custom DNS provided by server (digitalocean, linode,...).

+In server provider site, make sure to add new A record for domain.com or customhost.domain.com to point to server ip address.

 ## For Django server

 Install nginx and virtual environment for python3